 Department of Commerce, NOAA Nautical Data Branch N/CS26 1315 East West Hwy Silver Spring, MD 20910 b.
 Frequency: Historically, reduced water depth due to silt settlement only minimally affects POLA and POLB.
 Therefore, the committee considers the current frequency of sounding checks adequate.
-With minor variations, both ports check depth with similar frequency usually at the request from pilots, tenants, the Dredge Committee, or as required by the Ports' capital programs.
+With minor variations, both ports check the depth with a similar frequency, usually at the request from pilots, tenants, the Dredge Committee, or as required by the Ports' capital programs.
 POLA and POLB check certain wharves with known shoaling problems more often.
-In POLB, berths are sounded at a frequency of one to three years to verify water depth and any maintenance dredging needs.
+In POLB, berths are sounded at a frequency of two years to verify water depth and any maintenance dredging needs.
 This is done under a formal program.
-In POLA, cruise terminals are surveyed, dived, and sounded monthly and oil terminal berths are sounded annually.
-Container and drybulk berths are sounded every three years.
-All other berths (including out-of-service berths) are sounded at least every five years.
+In POLA, cruise terminals are surveyed, dived, and sounded monthly, and oil terminal berths are sounded annually.
+Container and dry bulk berths are sounded at least every five years.
 Both POLB and POLA continually inspect backlands behind the wharves for settlement that may also indicate sloughing.
-If settlement is observed, soundings and dive inspections are ordered to confirm conditions of the seafloor and to identify any maintenance needs.
+If settlement is observed, soundings and dive inspections are ordered to confirm the seafloor conditions and to identify any maintenance needs.